shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersatzica unlatched the boots.
 "Mudrich!"
 She loud whispered.
 "Mudrich!"

 "Ersie?"
-Mudrich approached a dark corner of the outside of the building, where a tree and a bush met.
+Mudrich approached a dark corner outside the building, where a tree and a bush met.
 "Is that you?"

-"Mudrich I need your help."
+"Mudrich, I need your help."

 "Why are you hiding behind a tree?
 And why is your voice weird?"

-"Mudrich I need you *not* to go berserk, ok?"
+"Mudrich, I need you *not* to go berserk, ok?"

 "Ok…" Mudrich peered into the darkness, trying to see behind the tree.